Over the years, I have been subjected to many biphobic remarks.

-Biphobia is not just a specific expression of homophobia for folks who are “partly” gay.
-Biphobia comes from the queer community and straight community alike, and in my experience, is an expression of binary and either/or thinking that is so destructive to our world in many ways.
-These below are not even the worst; they are just the most revealing of what the hidden prejudices are against bi people.
+Biphobia comes from the queer community and straight community alike.
+In my experience, it’s an expression of binary and either/or thinking, which is destructive in so many ways.
+The below examples of biphobia aren’t even the worst; they’re just the most revealing of what the hidden prejudices are against bi people.

 1. “I was bisexual once too”